 Since its introduction into Moscow in the fourteenth century, artillery has arguably been the centerpiece of Russian combat power.
 According to medieval records, the Russians first used guns to defend Moscow against the Mongols in the late summer of 1382.
 Based on this chronicled date, in 1982 the Soviet Army celebrated the 600th anniversary of Russian artillery with great fanfare.

 Soviets used artillery as direct fire anti-tank weapons, even heavy artillery at close range (200-300m) against enemy positions in urban settings.
 They found direct fire to be about eight times more effective in demolishing buildings than indirect fire.

 Regardless, when not using artillery as a direct fire weapon - and as an indirect weapon as it was designed for - old school soldiers would have used the tool here to ensure accurate fire.

 This compass comes with a leather NATO strap, nylon NATO strap, Pelican travel case, and springbar tool.

-DIAL: Original dial, with original red and blue compass needle; arrestor complication works as designed.
+DIAL: Unique dial, with matching red and blue compass needle; arrestor complication works as designed.

 BAND: This military compass comes with a red leather NATO strap, as well as a dark blue, white, and orange nylon NATO strap - both with stainless-steel hardware.